 What does the dissertation process typically include?

 Barnes (1995, p.
-117) offers a possible sequence of activities that encompass the production of a dissertation fit for submission:
+117) offers a possible sequence of activities to produce a dissertation:

 - Try several working titles.